Daffodil, jonquil hybrids

 Narcissus 'Baby Moon' is a late-spring blooming variety that grows 6-12 inches tall and has clear yellow petals with a flattened yellow cup.
 It produces several flowers per stem.
 Zones 3-9

-Narcissus 'Pipit' is an award-winning selection that bears two or three fragrant pale lemon-yellow flowers per stem.
+This Narcissus cultivar is an award-winning selection that bears two or three fragrant pale lemon-yellow flowers per stem.
 Each bloom has a white halo and white cup.
 The flowers, which are excellent for cutting, appear in early spring on stems to 16 inches tall.
 Zones 4-9

 Narcissus 'Quail' offers butter-yellow flowers crowned by slightly darker cups that spill their sunny cheer in rock gardens and other crevices in mid- to late spring.
 It grows 14 inches tall.
 Zones 4-9

-Narcissus 'Suzy' bears two or three fragrant flowers per stem.
+This selection of Narcissus bears two or three fragrant flowers per stem.
 The yellow blooms have orange cups.
 It grows 16-20 inches tall and blooms in late spring.
 Zones 3-9